turingcompl33t/turingcompl33t.github.io/_posts/2020-8-5-Coroutine-Composition.md

 ---
 layout: post
-title: Coroutine Composition: The `task` Type
+title: Coroutine Composition and the `task` Type
 ---

 This blog post explores the semantics of coroutine composition.